Stacey Diamond, R.N., M.B.A.

 Sesame allergies are increasing in the United States, however, they are not in the top eight list so the FDA does not require labeling of sesame in products.
 Be aware that sesame and sesame oil is found extensively in foods, cosmetic and pharmaceutical products.
 Ingestion of sesame seeds, oil or flour has the potential to trigger an anaphylactic reaction in people sensitive to sesame.
 Cross-sensitivity is possible in those with known allergies to peanuts and other nuts/seeds but it has not been proven.
 Sesame oil found in cosmetics may also trigger contact allergies which can be severe.
 Many lip balms contain sesame oil (such as EOS medicated tangerine) and have been known to cause skin reactions.
 It is important to read the labels of all foods, cosmetics and pharmaceuticals especially if there is a known sensitivity to sesame.
 See the links below for more information.

-Help protect your family from EV-D68
+Help protect your family from EV-D68 and the flu

 To help avoid catching and spreading EV-D68, parents and children should always follow basic steps to stay healthy.

 Flu season is here!
 The CDC recommends all people 6 months of age and older receive a flu vaccination.
 Most pharmacies, clinics and doctor offices have the flu shot and FluMist available.
 It is never too early or too late to receive a flu shot!
 For more flu information, please go to www.cdc.gov.